snehadas/snehadas.github.io/_pages/about.md

 ---

 * **COVID-19 Risk Modelling**:
 	As part of a collaboration with the hospitals in Zealand region of Denmark, we are modelling COVID-19 risk from clinical and image data.
-I am contributing to the team focusing on using chest X-rays at admission to model risk of COVID-19.
+I am contributing to the team focusing on [using chest X-rays](https://raghavian.github.io/publication/2020-01-01-Lung-Segmentation-from-Chest-X-rays-using-Variational-Data-Imputation) at admission to model risk of COVID-19.

-As a first step, a [segmentation model](https://raghavian.github.io/publication/2020-01-01-Lung-Segmentation-from-Chest-X-rays-using-Variational-Data-Imputation) that takes lung opacity into account by performing variational data imputation has been developed.

 * **Uncertainty Quantification**:
 Medical image segmentation with meaningful uncertainty estimation can be more useful in clinical settings.
-With this in focus we proposed a [probabilistic segmentation model]((https://raghavian.github.io/publication/2020-01-01-Uncertainty-quantification-in-medical-image-segmentation-with-Normalizing-Flows) to use normalizing flows to improve expressivity of conditional generative models used in segmentation tasks.
+With this in focus we proposed a [probabilistic segmentation model](https://raghavian.github.io/publication/2020-01-01-Uncertainty-quantification-in-medical-image-segmentation-with-Normalizing-Flows) that uses normalizing flows to improve the diversity of segmented samples.

 * Low Resource Machine Learning:
 * Generative Modelling of nanoparticles: